git-tfs/git-tfs/.github/ISSUE_TEMPLATE.md

-To report a good issue, please verify that you validate these points:
+-------Please read and delete this text before creating the issue------- To report a good issue, please verify that you validate these points:

 - [ ] you have read the documentation about [command line options](../../#available-commands--options) and [advanced use cases](../../#more-advanced-use-cases)